cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/vsphere/deploying_micro_bosh.md

 Download a BOSH Stemcell:

-You need internet access for the bosh_cli to download the stemcells.
-You may need to temporary set the http_proxy and https_proxy variables if you're running behind a corporate firewall.
-If so, remember to unset it before completing the following steps, if your proxy won't allow contacting the newly micro_bosh vm.
+You will need Internet access for the bosh\_cli to download the stemcells.
+You may need to temporarily set the http\_proxy and https\_proxy variables if you are behind a corporate firewall.
+If so, remember to unset it before completing the following steps if your proxy won't allow contacting the newly micro_bosh vm.

 <pre class="terminal">
 $ bosh public stemcells